(A) Following any reported use of force, the shift supervisor shall ensure that the following reports have been completed:

 (6) The record of injuries may be made at the time of the medical assessment if doing so will not interfere with or delay the delivery of necessary medical care.
 Such record must not include any medical information apart from a description or depiction of the injury.

 (B) The shift supervisor shall prepare a packet containing each of the documents listed in this rule together with any other witness statements or information considered relevant.
 The shift supervisor shall prepare a report on the appropriate form to attach to the relevant documents referenced above.
-The shift supervisor shall deliver this packet to the deputy warden of operations, and/or other designee, as soon as all reports are completed and prior to the end of the shift.
+The shift supervisor shall deliver this packet to the designated deputy warden, and/or other designee, as soon as all reports are completed and prior to the end of the shift.

-(C) The deputy warden of operations shall review the use of force packet prepared by the shift supervisor.
-The deputy warden of operations may order or collect additional statements or other information as needed.
+(C) The designated deputy warden shall review the use of force packet prepared by the shift supervisor.
+The designated deputy warden may order or collect additional statements or other information as needed.
 The deputy warden shall determine the following:

 (1) Are the factual circumstances described sufficiently in the record to enable an evaluation of the amount of force used;